castle-engine/castle-engine/examples/shadow_fields/README.txt

-Precomputed Shadow Fields for Dynamic Scenes
+This directory contains an example implementation of "Precomputed Shadow Fields for Dynamic Scenes".
 Video and paper from http://www.kunzhou.net/

 Video notes: note that morphing objects is problematic, since shadow fields